latentsp/RAG-workshop/exercises/exercise-home/INSTRUCTIONS.md

 ---

 ### 🤔 Why Use RAG for Classification?
 RAG can supercharge classification tasks by providing relevant context and improving accuracy.

-Here are some example problems:
+Here are some example of everyday work problems that could benefit from RAG:

 | 🏷️ Problem | 📝 Example Classes |
 |------------|-------------------|